StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 To test this, I compare a no-delay benchmark with a fixed-delay model that includes one-week and two-week lagged Treasury-yield changes.
 The aim is to see whether adding delayed information improves out-of-sample prediction of mortgage-rate changes.

-## Non-Delayed Model
+## Non-Delayed Benchmark

-The non-delayed benchmark is simple linear regression model.
-It assumes that the change in mortgage rates in the present will only depends on the change current change in the 10-year Tresuring yeild.

-Let $m_t$ denote the 30-year fixed mortgage rate in week $t$ and $y^{10Y}_t$ the 10-year Treasury yield in week $t$.
-The model is fitted to weekly changes rather than rate rate levels.
-Hence,
+The non-delayed benchmark is a simple linear regression model.
+It predicts this week’s change in the average 30-year fixed mortgage rate using the change in the 10-year Treasury yield over the same week.
+Let $m_t$ denote the average rate offered on 30-year fixed mortgages in week $t$ and $y^{10Y}_t$ the 10-year Treasury yield in week $t$.
+The model is fitted to weekly changes, that is,

 $$\Delta m_t=m_t-m_{t-1}$$